You are here

 ECE 521: Quantum Mechanics.
 The goal of this course is to provide a fundamental introduction to the postulates, formalism, and application of quantum mechanics (1D problems, 3D problems, and approximations).
 Particular attention is paid to the relevance of quantum mechanics to semiconductor materials and devices.

-NEW: Fundamentals of Soft Matter.
-This course in Soft Condensed Matter is designed as a beginning graduate level course for students with a broad range of backgrounds in the sciences and engineering.
+ME 563: Fundamentals of Soft Matter.
+This course in Soft Condensed Matter is designed as a beginning graduate-level course for students with a broad range of backgrounds in the sciences and engineering.
 The main objective of the course is to bring students to a common level of knowledge and competency in Soft Condensed Matter that allows them to pursue more specialized directions in soft matter materials science.
-The course is based on a popular textbook, and will be augmented with additional readings from the primary literature and with guest lectures by experts on specific topics.
+The course is based on a popular textbook and will be augmented with additional readings from the primary literature and with guest lectures by experts on specific topics.

 ECE/NANOSCI 511: Foundations of Nanoscale Science and Technology.
 This course is designed to introduce students to the interdisciplinary aspects of nanoscience by integrating important components of the broad research field together.
 This integrated approach will cross the traditional disciplines of biology, chemistry, electrical & computer engineering, computer science, and physics.
 Fundamental properties of materials at the nanoscale, synthesis of nanoparticles, characterization tools, and self-assembly are covered.